2020–21 Illinois Fighting Illini men's basketball team

 The 2020–21 Illinois Fighting Illini men's basketball team represented the University of Illinois in the 2020–21 NCAA Division I men's basketball season.
 Led by fourth-year head coach Brad Underwood, the Illini played their home games at the State Farm Center in Champaign, Illinois as members of the Big Ten Conference.
 They finished the season 24–7, 16–4 in Big Ten play to finish in second place.
 They defeated Rutgers, Iowa, and Ohio State to win the Big Ten tournament and receive the conference's automatic bid to the NCAA tournament.
-As the No. 1 seed in the Midwest region, they defeated Drexel in the First Round before being upset by No. 8-seeded Loyola–Chicago.
+Making their first tournament appearance since 2013.
+They entered as the No. 1 seed in the Midwest region, they defeated Drexel in the First Round before being upset by No. 8-seeded Loyola–Chicago in the Second Round.

 Previous season

 The Illini finished the 2019–20 season 21–10, 13–7 in Big Ten play to finish in fourth place.
 Their season ended when the Big Ten tournament and the NCAA tournament were canceled due to the coronavirus pandemic.